-Perhaps the best news for Campy and Fulcrum fans (I’m a fan of good wheels, not of brands) is that almost all of the variants of the Campy Shamal and Fulcrum Racing lines have moved to 17C widths.
+Perhaps the best news for Campy and Fulcrum fans (I’m a fan of good wheels, not of brands) is that all of the variants of the Campy Shamal and Fulcrum Racing lines have moved to 17C widths.
 The bad news is that they haven’t gone to 19C widths and I don’t expect they will.

-The new, wider Campagnolo Shamal Ultra C17 (price compare here) and twin Fulcrum Racing Zero C17 (price compare here) are the flagship alloy models from Campy, essentially the same wheels and from the same company under different brand names.
+The Campagnolo Shamal Ultra C17 (price compare here) and twin Fulcrum Racing Zero C17 (price compare here) are the flagship alloy bike wheels from Campy, essentially the same wheels and from the same company under different brand names.

-I recommended the last, narrower model Zonda as the best alloy upgrade for 175lb/80kg and heavier riders.
-If you need or want a stiff wheel and budget is your first consideration, the new Zonda C17 should be your first stop for riders of all sizes and my recommendation as the Best Value among your road bike wheel upgrade choices.
+I recommended the last, narrower model Zonda as the best alloy bike wheels for 175lb/80kg and heavier riders.
+If you need or want a stiff wheel and budget is your first consideration, the Zonda C17 should be your first stop for riders of all sizes and my recommendation as the Best Value among your road bike wheel upgrade choices.

 Fulcrum Racing 3 – A Zonda twin at a higher price

-Separated at birth, the new 2018 model of the Fulcrum Racing 3 is built and performs very similarly to its twin sibling Campagnolo Zonda reviewed above.
-It is a bit more expensive and heavier and its looks don’t stand out as much but it seems to get along with more bike owners thanks to the way its parents have presented it.
+Separated at birth, the 2018 model of the Fulcrum Racing 3 is built and performs very similarly to its twin sibling Campagnolo Zonda reviewed above.
+It is a bit heavier, at times, more expensive and its looks don’t stand out as much but it seems to get along with more bike owners thanks to the way its parents have presented it.

 What am I talking about?

-Quite simply, the Racing 3 and Zonda are the same wheels made by the same company (Fulcrum is a brand that Campagnolo established about 15 years ago) with only a few cosmetic differences that allow the brands to market them distinctly and to different audiences.
+Quite simply, the Racing 3 and Zonda are the same wheels made by the same company.
+There are only a few cosmetic differences but the brands to market them distinctly and to different audiences.

 The Zonda rims are milled between spoke holes a bit more than the Fulcrum leading to minimal depth (1mm or so less for the Zonda, depending on where you measure it) and weight differences (a claimed weight 20 grams lighter for the Zonda though I measured it to be about 50 grams lighter).